metallurgical/karma-unit-testing/README.md

 ## Introduction
 Javascript Unit Testing using karma together with Mocha, Chai and requirejs.
-You can just test the code alone using Mocha, just imagine you've a lot of test suite, it's best if we can watch the changes, generate the report, etc by using Karma(not Wings hukum karma)!
+You can just test the code alone using Mocha, just imagine you've a lot of test suite, it's best if we can watch the changes, generate the report, etc by using Karma(not Wings hukum karma okey)!

 ## Requirement
  - Karma(Test Runner)